guinaspas/MASoiC/README.md

 MASoiC_V1 >= 1.0 is licensed under the Apache License v2.0.
 See the accompanying Copyright.txt for more details.

 # Directory layout
-bindings - public application programming interface, API, language bindings (C++11, C, Fortran, Python and Matlab)

-cmake - Project specific CMake modules

-examples - Simple set of examples in different languages

-scripts - Project maintenance and development scripts

-source - Internal source code for private components

-MASoiC - source directory for the MASoiC V1 library to be installed under install-dir/lib/libMASoiC_V1. utils - source directory for the binary utilities, to be installed under install-dir/bin testing - Tests using gtest
+MASoiC - source directory for the MASoiC V1 library to be installed under install-dir/lib/libMASoiC_V1. data set - Data for simulate dolar value and gas value scripts - Project to run source - Internal source code utils - Source directory for the binary utilities, to be installed under install-dir/bin